cqfn/pdd/README.md

   This rule is used by default and you can't configure it at the moment, it must always be set to `1`.

-You can put all command line options into `.pdd` file.
+:bulb: You can put all command line options into `.pdd` file.
 The options from the file will be used first.
 Command line options may be added on top of them.
 See, how it is done in [yegor256/0pdd](https://github.com/yegor256/0pdd/blob/master/.pdd).